Previous dayApril 28, 2026Next day

 8.7 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.4 earthquake 17 km ESE of Rocky Ridge, Utah came in on April 28, 2026 at 23:34 UTC.
+The USGS recorded this magnitude 2.4 earthquake 17 km ESE of Rocky Ridge, Utah at 23:34 UTC on April 28, 2026.
 This was a shallow crustal earthquake, focused at 8.7 km depth.
-Geolocation places the event at 39.853°N, -111.645°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 39.853°, -111.645°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28